Where To Find Tasmania’s Best Doughnuts

 Kenzo's Kitchen (image: Dearna Bond)

 Kneaded, proved, shaped, fried, glazed and dusted: the time and energy that goes into crafting a doughnut is directly proportional to the level of enjoyment it offers (a lot).
-In Tasmania, bakers from Launceston to Hobart pour in equal quantities of love, serving up some of the very best - and unique - doughnuts this side of an American police drama.
+In Tasmania, bakers from Launceston to Hobart pour in equal quantities of love, serving up some of the very best - and most unique - doughnuts this side of an American police drama.

 KENZO’S KITCHEN